railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 Once all these dependencies and the database are installed, install the server itself using the instructions on the website.

-Open a terminal window to start the server with the command \ ``sudo -i -u postgres openerp-server``\  , which should result in a series of log messages as the server starts up.
+Open a terminal window to start the server with the command :command:`openerp-server`, which should result in a series of log messages as the server starts up.
 If the server is correctly installed, the message :guilabel:`[...] waiting for connections...` should show within 30 seconds or so, which indicates that the server is waiting for a client to connect to it.

 .. figure:: images/terps_startup_log.png
    :align: center
-   :scale: 90
+   :scale: 75

    *OpenERP startup log in the console*